Donnie Ernsberger: Tampa Bay Buccaneers

 Ernsberger signed with the Tampa Bay Buccaneers as an undrafted free agent on April 28, 2018.
 Ernsberger was ultimately waived by the team with an injury settlement during training camp.
-The Buccaneers later re-signed Ernsberger to their practice squad on November 28, 2018.
-He was promoted to the Buccaneers active roster on December 18, 2018.
+The Buccaneers later re-signed Ernsberger to their practice squad on November 28.
+He was promoted to the Buccaneers' active roster on December 18.

 On July 31, 2019, Ernsberger was waived by the Buccaneers.

 Jacksonville Jaguars

 On August 1, 2019, Ernsberger was claimed off waivers by the Jacksonville Jaguars.
-He was waived by the Jaguars during final roster cuts on August 31, 2019.
+He was waived by the Jaguars during final roster cuts on August 31.

 DC Defenders

 On November 22, 2019, Ernsberger was drafted by the DC Defenders in the 2020 XFL Supplemental Draft.
-He signed a contract with the league during mini-camp in December 2019.
-He had his contract terminated when the league suspended operations on April 10, 2020.
+He signed a contract with the league during mini-camp in December.
+Ernsberger had his contract terminated when the league suspended operations on April 10, 2020.

 Tennessee Titans

 On August 5, 2021, Ernsberger signed with the Tennessee Titans.
-On August 11, 2021, Ernsberger was waived/injured and placed on injured reserve, but was waived off injured reserve on August 14, 2021.
+On August 11, Ernsberger was waived/injured and placed on injured reserve, but was waived off injured reserve on August 14.